Updated: March, 2018

-All of our clients/students with social learning challenges have limitations in their ability to socially observe situations and then figure out how to adapt their behavior effectively.
+All of our clients/students with social learning challenges have limitations in their ability to socially observe situations and figure out how to adapt their behavior effectively.
 Some may be very, very weak.
-Others (often our “higher functioning” students) may think they are observing others when actually; they are overwhelmed with the social complexity of the interaction.
+Others (often “higher functioning” students) may think they are observing others when actually they are overwhelmed with the social complexity of the interaction.
 They may be looking at the people they are sharing space or interacting with, but they are not seeing or hearing the little nuances that keep most social relationships moving forward.

-As we taught the Vocabulary to mainstream teachers so they could help specific students in their classes who needed more concrete help, an interesting thing developed.
+As we taught the Social Thinking Vocabulary to mainstream teachers so they could help specific students in their classes who needed more concrete help, an interesting thing developed.
 These mainstream teachers found that this same language was useful with all of their students – providing explicit instruction that helped everyone.
 Yet, as may be expected, learning occurred at very different rates.
 Our students with social learning challenges needed more time and more guidance to learn these social concepts than did their typically developing peers.
-Our students also needed to be encouraged to use their social thinking skills across a wide range of situations, from school to home, from the playground to after-school activities, from the classroom to community outings, etc. Social learning challenges are ever present and exist wherever a student finds himself.
-Therefore, an important goal of treatment is to help our students be able to carry over their social learning to new situations or to use them consistently in familiar situations.
+Our students also needed to be encouraged to use their social competency skills across a wide range of situations, from school to home, from the playground to after-school activities, from the classroom to community outings, etc. Social learning challenges are ever present and exist wherever a student finds himself.
+Therefore, an important goal of treatment is to help our students carry their social learning to new situations or to use them consistently in familiar situations.

-How does this discussion tie into the distinction between mentors and modeling?
+How does this discussion tie in to the distinction between mentors and modeling?

 Modeling is artificially setting up a social scenario to demonstrate appropriate behavior.
-The activity assumes our students will be able to understand and socially process what they are seeing.
+The activity assumes students will be able to understand and socially process what they are seeing.
 Mentoring is an in-the-moment social process that mimics more of the qualities of a real-life social encounter and prompts social thinking as well as giving attention to the social behavior.
 Why is this important?
-For our school age students, adults are usually situation-based and our students move across situations.
+For our school-age students, adults are usually situation-based and our students move across situations.
 Parents are home, teachers are at school, the choir leader is part of the after-school program, yet the student moves among them all.
 For this reason it makes good sense that the best teachers for our students are select peers who have helpful attitudes and a desire to watch their peers succeed.
 We want to identify and guide these socially successful and helpful students to become peer mentors to our students with social learning challenges.

-In the late 1980s, Pamela Wolfberg, PhD., launched Integrated Play Groups®, a peer-mediated intervention model in which she paired children with social learning challenges (novice players) with typical peers (expert players) to promote socialization, communication, play and imagination.
-Learn more at www.autisminstitute.com Research has demonstrated her model to be helpful and effective for both the challenged child and the neurotypical peers (National Autism Center, 2009; Disalvo & Oswald, 2002; Lovannone, Dunlap, Huber & Kincaid, 2003).
-As inclusion and mainstreaming have taken hold for students across our school campuses, we have a choice.
-To stand by and let our students with social challenges feel more excluded by being left out of the core activities of their peer groups, or we can seek to develop mentor programs and encourage empathetic peers (i.e., expert players) to guide these students through the social landscape.
+In the late 1980s, Pamela Wolfberg, PhD., launched Integrated Play Groups®, a peer-mediated intervention model in which she paired children with social learning challenges (novice players) with typical peers (expert players) to promote socialization, communication, play, and imagination.
+Learn more at www.autisminstitute.com.
+Research has demonstrated her model to be helpful and effective for both the challenged child and neurotypical peers (National Autism Center, 2009; Disalvo & Oswald, 2002; Lovannone, Dunlap, Huber & Kincaid, 2003).
+As inclusion and mainstreaming have taken hold for students across school campuses, we have a choice.
+We can stand by and let students with social challenges feel more excluded by being left out of the core activities of their peer groups, or we can seek to develop mentor programs and encourage empathetic peers (i.e., expert players) to guide these students through the social landscape.
 Giving these empathetic peers the tools and knowledge they need is vital, and a perfect way to help guide them is through using the same Social Thinking Vocabulary concepts the mainstream teacher may be using with all students on campus.

-For those of you who are just getting started with our Social Thinking materials or are introducing them to counselors or volunteer leaders in camps, churches or community groups, we have several resources that can help explain more about this language and vocabulary:
+For those of you who are just getting started with our Social Thinking materials or are introducing them to counselors or volunteer leaders in camps, churches, or community groups, we have several resources that can help explain more about this language and vocabulary: